Sajan-Mahla/Sajan-Mahla/README.md

 ## sorry, i stopped things.
 BUT now will stop a that offer letter from APPLE.
 PLEASE FORGIVE ME 💔
 <div align="center">

-*"Maintain your STREAK bro, we'll take care of RELATIONSHIP later 🚀"*
+*"Maintain your STREAK bro, we'll take care of RELATIONSHIPs later 🚀"*

-**Streak broken on:** March 23, 2026 • **Target:** Till APPLE **Latest: 20 april, 2026
+**Streak broken on:** March 23, 2026 • **Target:** Till APPLE **Latest: 22 april, 2026

 </div>